hbradleyiii/ww/README.rst

 The ``ww.website_domain`` module contains the ``WebsiteDomain`` class which represents a domain name for a website.
 Currently, this class merely checks the A-record of the domain and compares it with the IP of the current server.
 It warns you if these are different.
-There are plans for implementing common DNS API's for correcting the A-records, but this is not yet implemented.
+There are future thoughts for possibly implementing common DNS API's for correcting the A-records, but this is not yet implemented.

 Class: Website
 --------------